KnownStormChaser/master-weather-model-list/models/ocean_models/regional/uk/amm15-nws.md

 AMM15 is a NEMO shelf-seas configuration with explicit tides.
 On the Met Office AWS Open Data distribution, the physics fields are **co-located in the same S3 bucket** as the AMM15-WW3 wave product (the wave files share the `NWS`/`amm15` naming) — the two are the physics and wave halves of the same coupled shelf-seas system.

+**Bucket caveat:** this co-location makes the ocean bucket easy to mistake for the Met Office's only AWS wave source.
+It is not.
+A separate bucket, `met-office-nws-wave-model-data`, carries a **different** wave configuration ([Met Office UK Wave](../../../wave_models/regional/uk/uk-wave-metoffice.md)) on the same domain — 4 cycles daily to T+60 h, forced rather than coupled.
+The wave files in *this* bucket are the coupled MaPP-SS product only.

 ---

 ## Who runs it